shigedangao/mask/README.md

 ### Docker

-A docker-compose.yaml can be founded.
-You can use tool such as docker / podman to bootstrap the project.
+For docker user.
+You only need to generate TLS key by using the `generate.sh` script.
+See the [section](#tls-certificate).
+Once done you can use podman or docker-compose to bootstrap the project ```docker-compose up -d```

 ### Manual installation